nrfconnect/sdk-edge-ai/doc/integrations/nrf_edgeai.rst

 Typical integration steps:

-1. Prepare or generate a model using the `Nordic Edge AI Lab`_ web tooling.
+1. Generate a model using the `Nordic Edge AI Lab`_ web tooling and place generated folders in your workspace.
 2. Place the generated source files into the application (for example ``samples/nrf_edgeai/<sample>/src/nrf_edgeai_generated``).
 3. Replace samples user data, feeding and result handling code with application-specific